i-ky/zaipcs/README.md

 > Any version higher than 2.2 (when loadable module support was added) will do.
 But you need to compile module using sources of the version you will be using it with!

-Place this folder in Zabbix source tree `src/modules/` alongside `dummy`.
+Place module source folder in Zabbix source tree `src/modules/` alongside `dummy`.

 Run `make` to build, it should produce `zaipcs.so`.